Sunday B. Morning Marilyn Monroe Suite, 1980

 *In 1970 Andy Warhol partnered up with Sunday B Morning, a group of Belgian artists, to mass produce more Marilyn screen prints with different colour variations.
 Warhol’s purpose was for the screen prints to represent his ideas about mass production of art.
 He decided not to go ahead with the project and left all the negatives and colour numbers with Sunday B Morning and recognised the prints as authentic reproductions in his catalogue raisonne, even signing some of them using the phrase “this is not me.
 Andy Warhol.”
 Sunday B Morning still produce Marilyn Monroe prints today.

-Fill in your details below and send your offer to us.
-We respond to offers within one business day.
+Fill in your details below and we'll check availability for you.
+We aim to respond within one business day.
+You can also reach us at firstname.lastname@example.org.